Dollar extends post-payrolls pullback; Antipodeans jump

 “The Fed is not the only hawk in town,” said Maybank senior FX strategist Christopher Wong.
 “Australia is in much better position than expected - (it) was a positive assessment.”

-Elsewhere a sharp rise in oil prices following abandoned talks among producers about output levels lent support to exporter currencies such as the Norwegian crown and Canadian dollar .
+Elsewhere a sharp rise in oil prices following abandoned talks among producers about output levels lent support to exporter currencies such as the Norwegian crown and Canadian dollar.
+[O/R]

 On the horizon later in the day - when U.S. markets return from a holiday - is a U.S. services survey.
 Then on Wednesday the minutes from the Federal Reserve’s June meeting, in which it made a hawkish projection for rate hikes in 2023, might offer more insight to the shift in thinking.